tim-bellette/io.konnected.blaq/README.md

-# io.konnected.blaq
+# blaQ

-Konnected blaQ garage door opener driver for Homey
+Adds support for the Konnected blaQ garage door opener.